munificent/game-programming-patterns/book/singleton.markdown

 pull Singleton out of your toolbox the next time you have a problem.
 But you still have a problem that needs solving.
 What tool *should* you pull out?
-Depending on what you're trying to do, I have a few options for you to consider, but first&hellip;
+Depending on what you're trying to do, I have a few options for you to consider, but first...

 ### See if you need the class at all